Visit the Christian Legal Society official website

 A growing nationwide fellowship of Christian lawyers and law students

 who act justly, love mercy, and walk humbly with God.

 ~ Micah 6:8; Matthew 23:23 ~

-We seek to help Christian law students integrate their faith with the law through regular group study of God's word, mutual support and various sponsored speakers and workshops.
+We seek to help Christian law students practice their faith through regular group study of God's word, mutual support and various sponsored speakers and workshops while studying the law.
 We recognize that the Christian faith is dynamic and vital and seek to make this faith available and comprehensible to the University of Maryland community at large. ~ UM-CLS Chapter Webpage